Navigator logo

 LinkedIn icon

-Prior to joining Navigator more than five years ago, Jeff served as an issues manager, communications advisor and press secretary in the Ontario government.
-He continues to participate in the political process and recently served as issues director for a provincial election campaign.
+Prior to joining Navigator, Jeff served as an issues manager, communications advisor and press secretary in the Ontario government.
+He continues to play an active role in the political process, recently holding senior communications and issues management positions on a provincial election campaign and a provincial leadership contest.

 Previously, Jeff worked as a program advisor at Ontario’s Pan/Parapan Am Games Secretariat, where he focused on Indigenous engagement and youth initiatives.
-His education includes a Bachelor of Arts (Honours) in history from Queen’s University, an Ontario Graduate Certificate in public relations from Humber College and a Leadership and Management Certificate from the Wharton School.
-Jeff is a volunteer member of the Communications Committee for the Wellspring Cancer Support Foundation.
+His education includes a Bachelor of Arts (Honours) in history from Queen’s University, an Ontario Graduate Certificate in public relations from Humber College, and a Leadership and Management Certificate from the Wharton School.
+Jeff is a volunteer member of the Communications Committee for the Wellspring Cancer Support Foundation Board of Directors.

 Enjoyed reading?